webxos/macroslow/API/README.md

-This section of the MACROSLOW repo provides information on outside API access info, such as XAI, ANTHROPIC, MICROSOFT, GOOGLE, and more.
+This section of the MACROSLOW repo provides information on integrating outside API access info, such as XAI, ANTHROPIC, MICROSOFT, GOOGLE, and more.

 *Under Development and always updated, this is a one stop shop for API info for MACROSLOW.*